Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 We compared the proposed mixed Bernstein-Fourier approach against a Bernstein-only solver and a Chebyshev pseudospectral method with Clenshaw-Curtis quadrature.
 To ensure a fair comparison of computational efficiency, all three formulations were implemented within the CasADi framework~\cite{Andersson2019}.
 This ensures that the reported differences in runtime and node counts are attributable to the mathematical properties of the approximation methods rather than implementation details of the solver.
 The results, summarized in Table~\ref{tab:slew_comparison}, demonstrate the advantages of the mixed basis.

 The Bernstein-Fourier method achieves the lowest maximum error, $5.5 \times 10^{-3}$, with the highest computational efficiency, utilizing only 7 optimization variables.
-The approximation orders were selected to leverage the decoupled nature of the basis: the Bernstein order, $n_B=4$, captures the smooth, transient baseline trajectory, while the Fourier component, $n_F=1$, corresponding to mode 5, is tuned to the spectral bandwidth of the periodic disturbance.
+The DC coefficient $a_{0}$ is omitted here, since the zero-mean disturbance induces no constant offset in the periodic component; the representation therefore uses $n_{B}+1=5$ Bernstein coefficients together with $\{a_{1},b_{1}\}$, for $7$ variables in total.
+The approximation orders were selected to leverage the decoupled nature of the basis: the Bernstein order, $n_B=4$, captures the smooth, transient baseline trajectory, while the Fourier component, $n_F=1$ (a single harmonic), is placed at the disturbance frequency, the fifth harmonic over the horizon $[0,T]$, rather than at the fundamental mode, matching the spectral content of the periodic disturbance.
 This separation allows for a parsimonious representation where $n_B$ and $n_F$ can be adjusted independently to match the distinct dynamical features of the problem.
 Critically, this high accuracy is attained using purely uniform temporal discretization, a regime in which polynomial methods typically suffer from the Runge phenomenon.
 In comparison, the pseudospectral method, despite employing non-uniform Chebyshev nodes specifically to avoid such instabilities, requires nearly four times as many variables (27) to achieve a similar error of $7.5 \times 10^{-3}$, with comparable computation time.
 The Bernstein-only approach fails to match the accuracy of the mixed method, exhibiting an error of $1.1 \times 10^{-1}$, two orders of magnitude larger, while requiring 501 variables and five times the CPU time.
 These results validate that the mixed basis effectively decouples the transient and periodic dynamics, achieving \textit{spectral-like accuracy with uniform sampling} without the computational burden of high-order approximations.
 The resulting optimal trajectories are shown in Fig.~\ref{fig:slew_primal}.